eddiegulay/framed-f1/README.md

 - Ensure you possess the rights to view the content.
 - The proxy attempts to handle CORS, but extremely strict servers might still reject the request.

+## Known Issues

+- Some streams may be geo-locked or require specific headers that the generic proxy doesn't handle.
+- The backend server may not be able to handle high traffic or large playlists.
+- The frontend may not be able to handle high traffic or large playlists.
 ---

 ## License